Whether you’re pre-med or a first-year medical student, studying far from home isn’t easy for anyone.

 Take the Next Step by Applying to AUSOMA

 The American University School of Medicine Aruba is one of the top Caribbean medical schools.
-Discover how to enroll so you can study in a tropical paradise!
+Discover the guide how to enroll so you can study in a tropical paradise!